Article | November 11, 2022 | Authored by KDP LLP

 Taxes now or taxes later.
 Simply put, that is the main difference between a Roth and Traditional IRA.

 Contributions to a Roth IRA are made post-tax, but withdrawals are made tax-free.
-This means no tax advantage to you now, but all of those dollars and the growth on top won’t hit your tax bill later down the road.
-The catch being, while contributions can be withdrawn at any time tax-free, earnings from the IRA cannot be withdrawn without penalty until age 59½.
-This is meant to be a retirement vehicle.
-There are is also the 5-year rule to consider.
+While contributions can be withdrawn at any time tax-free, earnings from the IRA cannot be withdrawn without penalty until age 59.

-On the other hand: Contributions to a traditional IRA are made pre-tax now.
-But later down the road withdrawals are taxed as ordinary income.
-Individuals must wait until age 59½ to begin withdrawing funds without penalty and are required to start taking minimum distributions at age 72.
-Therefore, a Roth IRA is often beneficial for individuals who expect to be in a higher tax bracket in the future.
+A Roth IRA is often beneficial for individuals who expect to be in a higher tax bracket in the future.
 Those individuals can contribute now at a lower tax rate and then avoid paying taxes at a higher rate in the future.
-Conversely, a traditional IRA is often beneficial if the individual will be in a lower tax bracket in the future.
+Likewise, a traditional IRA is often beneficial if the individual will be in the same or lower tax bracket in the future.

-Here is the kicker and may be a difference maker for you…especially if you don’t foresee using your entire retirement fund, and prioritize leaving some for heirs.
-When it comes to estate planning, a Roth IRA may have two significant benefits.
+For estate planning, a Roth IRA may have two significant benefits.
 First, a traditional IRA forces an individual to take minimum distributions and pay taxes on those distributions, even if they don’t need them.
 A Roth IRA does not require any distributions.
-Second, a Roth IRA enables an individual’s heirs to withdraw funds tax-free, whereas the beneficiaries of an inherited traditional IRA will incur taxes on distributions at their ordinary income tax level.
+Second, a Roth IRA enables an individual’s heirs to withdraw funds tax-free, whereas the beneficiaries of an inherited traditional IRA will incur taxes on distributions.

 Cost of Conversion